This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #KreateMyHappy #CollectiveBias

 - ½ bag (about 3 cups) JET-PUFFED Marshmallows

 - 1 Tube of Frosting (plain white will do)

 - Dipping Chocolate (optional)

 - Plain M&Ms (for décor)

 - Peanut Butter M&Ms (for décor)

-If desired for variety you can melt the chocolate and dip a few of the cut out shapes.
-While chocolate is still setting make designs of M&Ms into the tops and sides.
+- If desired for variety you can melt the chocolate and dip a few of the cut out shapes.

 I love how you can give each little treat cake its own personality.
 Arrange together for a wonderful mosaic of deliciousness.